EricCui2005/EricCui2005/README.md

 # Hi there, I'm Eric Cui 👋

 ## About Me
 I'm an undergraduate Computer Science student at Stanford University specializing in Artificial Intelligence.
 My passion lies at the intersection of deep learning, full-stack development, and cutting-edge AI research.
-I thrive on creating innovative solutions to complex problems and am constantly exploring new technologies.
+I thrive on creating innovative solutions to complex problems and am constantly exploring new technologies!

 ## 🔭 What I Do
 - Develop scalable web applications with modern frameworks